confused-Techie/atom-backend/docs/reference/quick_source_overview.md

     * `user_handler.js`: Handles all endpoints relating to users specifically, generally any API endpoint with its starting slug of `users` is handled here.
     * `update_handler.js`: Handles the update endpoint, as there is only one.
 But generally any API endpoint with its starting slug of `update` is handled here.
     * `oauth_handler.js`: Handles all endpoints relating to OAuth or Authentication in general.
-      * `common_handler.js`: All the above listed files have a large dependency on this module, as it provides all common returns to users, such as providing `Server Error` messages, or `Not Found` messages.
+      * `common_handler.js`: All the above listed files have a large dependency on this module, as it provides all common returns to users, such as providing `Server Error` messages or `Not Found` messages.
       * `query.js`: Required by any endpoint handler that contians query parameters.
 Provides interfaces to decode and safely handle all query parameters.
 Generally the individual handlers should never be managing their own query parameters, and should instead offload that to here.
   * Utility Modules:
     * `auth.js`: This module provides the means to authenticate a user on the system, and should be the go to for any type of authentication.